 Individual talents, collective ambition, competing together.

 Get Isabelle to defend you is the best advice a person accused of a crime can have.
-The reasons?
-Her commitment to clients, her ambition to compete, her talent in trial, and her French accent.
-Isabelle was born and raised in France where she literally grew up in her father’s courtroom among the prosecutors, defense lawyers and always innocent-until-proven-otherwise accused who peopled his long career as a judge.
+Why?
+Because of her commitment to clients, her ambition to compete, her talent in trial, and her French accent.
+Isabelle was born and raised in France where she literally grew up in her father’s courtroom among the prosecutors and defense lawyers who peopled his long career as a judge.

 Isabelle attended law school in the U.S. at Duke University, graduating in 2010.
 She received multiple awards for her pro bono work with the Innocence Project, the Street Law Project, the International Law Society, and the ACLU (Capital Punishment Project).
-Isabelle’s excellence in the essential skills of trial work was recognized when she received the prestigious Bidlake Award.
+Isabelle’s excellence in the essential skills of legal research and writing was recognized when she received the Bidlake Award.

 In 2012, Isabelle accepted a position at the Office of the Public Defender in Rockville, Maryland.
-The rising star of her legal career representing at trial the innocent-until-proven-otherwise quickly became a counterpoint to the customary and usual practices of the defense bar pleading out indigent clients.
-In the often-brawling setting of state criminal courts, Isabelle’s guiding principle in every case was “litigate to win” for her client.
+This rising star representing at trial the innocent-until-proven-otherwise quickly became a counterpoint to the customary and usual practices of the defense bar pleading out clients.
+In the often-brawling setting of state criminal courts, Isabelle’s guiding principle in every case was “litigate to win” for her clients.
 She insisted that every client’s case be prepared to go to trial.
-Most of her work as a public defender was therefore trial work in all types of criminal cases—judge and jury—including misdemeanor traffic violations, trespasses, drug cases, assaults, thefts, resisting arrest, and felony drug distributions, child abuse cases (physical and sexual), sex offenses, first degree assaults, and murder.
+Most of her work as a public defender was therefore trial work in all types of criminal cases—judge and jury—including misdemeanor traffic violations, drug cases, first and second degree assaults, thefts, resisting arrest, child abuse cases (physical and sexual), sex offenses, burglary, robbery, rape, and murder.
 The successful results of her trial work in both ordinary and complex cases prosecuted in the criminal courts have earned her the respect of the bench and bar, and most importantly, the profound admiration of her clients.

 Isabelle became a partner at RaquinMercer because she loves to litigate for her clients.
 If you are looking for her, look in a courtroom, she is probably in a trial.
-And most often in that courtroom, you will find yourself in the company of defense lawyers (some of whom you may have considered retaining) and prosecutors who are eager to learn from Isabelle’s cross-examination of witnesses and closing arguments to a jury.
+And most often in that courtroom, you will find her in the company of defense lawyers (some of whom you may have considered retaining) and prosecutors who are eager to watch Isabelle’s cross-examination of witnesses and closing arguments to a jury.

-Isabelle is a member of the Maryland State Bar Association, the American Bar Association, the National Association of Criminal Defense Attorneys, and the Montgomery County Bar Association.
+Isabelle is a member of the Maryland State Bar Association, the American Bar Association, the National Association of Criminal Defense Attorneys, the Maryland Criminal Defense Attorney Association, and the Montgomery County Bar Association.